Hinata Maruta: Japanese featherweight champion

 Maruta challenged the reigning Japanese featherweight champion Ryo Sagawa, in what was Sagawa's third title defense.
 The fight took place on 11 February 2021, at the Korakuen Hall in Tokyo, Japan.
 Despite coming into the fight as a slight underdog, Maruta won the fight by a seventh-round technical knockout.
 Maruta was able to floor Sagawa with a counter right straight near the end of the seventh round.
 Although Sagawa was able to beat the count, he was finished with a flurry of punches after the action resumed.

 Maruta was booked to make his first Japanese title defense against the #8 ranked Japanese featherweight contender Ryo Hino.
 The bout was scheduled as the main event of "Dangan 246", which took place at the Korakuen Hall in Tokyo, Japan on 27 November 2021.
 Maruta retained the title by unanimous decision.
 Two of the judges scored the fight 97–91 in his favor, while the third judge scored it 96–92 for him.
 Maruta knocked the challenger down twice, the first time with a right straight near the end of the third round, and the second time with a flurry of punches in the fifth round.

 Maruta was booked to make his second Japanese featherweight title defense against the mandatory challenger Reiya Abe on 15 May 2022, at the Sumida Ward General Gymnasium in Sumida, Tokyo.
 Aside from the Japanese title, the vacant WBO Asia Pacific featherweight strap was on the line as well.
 He lost the fight by unanimous decision, with scores of 118–109, 116–111 and 115–112.

 Super lightweight

-Maruta is scheduled to face Hong Quan Dinh for the WBO Oriental super lightweight title on 21 April 2023, at the Intercontinental Hotel in Ho Chi Minh City, Vietnam.
+Maruta was expected to face Hong Quan Dinh for the WBO Oriental super lightweight title on 21 April 2023, at the Intercontinental Hotel in Ho Chi Minh City, Vietnam.
+The bout was cancelled on the day of weigh-ins, as Dinh had complications while cutting weight.